hmajid2301/portfolio-site/README.md

 The site sends usage statistics to [GoatCounter](https://www.goatcounter.com/) all you have to do is create an account

+### 🖼️ Social Media Sharing Cards

+Social media sharing card such as open graph images are also auto generated for each blog post.
+You can edit the image here `plugins/gatsby-plugin-social-sharing-cards/templates/default.png`.
+The image used for everywhere else can be found here `static/og-image.jpg`.
+You will need to adjust those accordingly.

 ### 💚 Gitlab CI

 We have a `.gitlab-ci.yml`, which will provide jobs to run various linting jobs, e2e tests